gicmo/gamemode-extension/README.md

 [GameMode][gamemode] is a software package to "optimize Linux system performance on demand".
 This GNOME Shell extension will show the current status of GameMode.
-For it to work, GameMode 1.4 or greater is required.
+For it to work, GameMode 1.4 or greater and GNOME Shell version 3.34 or greater are required.

 ![screenshot][screenshot]